 Research-related activities are defined as any activity which involves the design of experiments, development of protocols, collection and interpretation of data, review or administration of original research, providing scientific direction, guidance to research, and analytic or other technical activities conducted in direct support of research.
 They may also qualify if a doctorate degree or relevant research experience is a prerequisite for the activity.
 Such activity may take place in agencies such as NIH, the Food and DrugAdministration, or the National Science Foundation, or in a commercial setting including biotechnology or pharmaceutical companies.

 Get more details.

-A. Table 8A Parts I, II and IV are now required for RPPRs.
+Table 8A Parts I, II, and IV are now required for RPPRs.

-A. No, you should be listing the number of postdoctoral fellows that are in these departments, interdisciplinary units, or programs.
-Even if the answer is zero postdocs, Part II should be filled out (and vice versa for a postdoc T32-Part I should be filled out).
+Yes, list the number of postdoctoral fellows that are in these departments, interdisciplinary units, or programs.
+Even if the answer is 'zero postdocs', Part II should be filled out (and vice versa for a postdoc T32-Part I should be filled out).

-A. If a faculty member is co-PI of a multi-PI award, he or she can be listed but otherwise the answer is no.
+If a faculty member is one of the PIs of a multi-PI award, he or she can be listed but otherwise the answer is no.

-A. All funds available to the faculty member should be listed on the table, including university funds (like start-up funds), and foundation and other discretionary funds.
+All funds available to the faculty member should be listed on the table, including university funds (like start-up funds), and foundation, and other discretionary funds.
 Do not include grant applications pending award or review.